Accepted for/Published in: JMIR Pediatrics and Parenting

 Objective:

-This study aimed to examine the association between gut microbiota composition and underweight among infants in coastal areas of Central Sulawesi, Indonesia.
+This study aimed to examine the association between genus-level gut microbiota abundance and weight-for-age Z-scores (WAZ) among six-month-old infants in coastal Banggai District, Central Sulawesi, Indonesia.

 Methods: